Friday, April 22, 2022

 Is Ukraine a fascist country?

 Some of the arguments put forward by left groups who support Putin’s invasion of Russia, whether they do so with reservation (what they call “critical support”) or enthusiastically, is the charge frequently raised that the Ukraine is a hotbed of fascism and therefore doesn’t deserve to be defended by leftists.
 There has been much ink spilled on the subject citing the Azov Brigade (a neo-Nazi battalion embedded into the Ukrainian military), the persecution of left wing Ukrainians by fascists, the major role that fascists played in the overthrow of the Yanukovych regime in 2014 that brought the present right wing government in Kiev to power.
 Many of these arguments are correct.
 Ukraine does have a fascist problem.
-While we reject the arguments of those who would write off the entire Ukrainian working class by claiming they are without exception fascists, it must also be acknowledged that Ukrainian fascists play an outsized in the political and military affairs of the country.
+While we reject the arguments of those who would write off the entire Ukrainian working class by claiming they are without exception fascists, it must also be acknowledged that Ukrainian fascists play an outsized role in the political and military affairs of the country.
 There is lots of documentation of the war crimes of Ukrainian fascists by Amnesty International and other international organizations.
 There is also a good deal of information about ties between the Ukrainian fascists and American fascists.
 [16] That is one more reason why calling for military equipment to aid Ukraine when funneled through NATO must be opposed.
 It is clear that under those circumstances a good portion of those weapons will wind up in the hands of fascists.

 But Ukraine is not a homogenous society and the great majority of the population of 45 million aren’t supporters of fascism or (for now anyway) supporters of socialism.
 Should we abdicate all efforts to reach the Ukrainian working class with the principles of socialist internationalism because their government and military harbor a significant assortment of fascists ?